 Cuchillo set up a his paramilitary group, the Popular Revolutionary Anti-Terrorist Army of Colombia (ERPAC), in 2006, which until his death in December 2010 controlled much of the cocaine trade in the provinces of Meta, Guaviare, Vichada and Casanare.
 He also was the principal supplier of cocaine to Loco Barrera, one of Colombia's most powerful drug traffickers.

 InSight Crime Analysis

-Pijarvey used to run the ERPAC's fiefdom in Vichada.
-InSight Crime carried out investigations in Vichada prior to Pijarvey's arrest in December 2009.
-Pijarvey had cocaine laboratories in the northern half of Vichada, and he would transport cocaine shipments northwards into Venezuela using a mixture of boats, moving along the many rivers and tributaries, and all-terrain vehicles.
+Pijarbey used to run the ERPAC's fiefdom in Vichada.
+InSight Crime carried out investigations in Vichada prior to Pijarbey's arrest in December 2009.
+Pijarbey had cocaine laboratories in the northern half of Vichada, and he would transport cocaine shipments northwards into Venezuela using a mixture of boats, moving along the many rivers and tributaries, and all-terrain vehicles.

 Aside from the FARC, no one has been able to resist the Urabeños advance.
 And whoever amongst the ERPAC wins will still probably have to come to an arrangement with the FARC, as the rebels control access to a large part of the coca crops in the region.

 The FARC also have interests in Mapiripan.
 Here the rebel commander Elmer Mata Caviedes, alias "Albeiro Cordoba," has been rebuilding the FARC's drug trafficking operation in the Eastern Plains, commanding at least 500 fighters.

 For their part, the FARC are happy to sell coca base to the highest bidder, which used to be the ERPAC.
 The ERPAC then processed the coca base into cocaine and moved it into Venezuela, now the principal transit nation for Colombian cocaine moving to the US or Europe.